 One of the cornerstones of the way Courts approach disputes is that parties should be encouraged to seek to resolve any disputes via alternative routes, such as mediation and negotiation.
 To encourage this, certain communications between the parties, which are genuinely aimed at achieving settlement, whether made in writing or given orally, are deemed as being sent without prejudice.

-In simple terms, these cannot be given in the case as evidence by the other party should the matter proceed to litigation in order to gain a more favorable settlement.
+In simple terms, without prejudice correspondence cannot be given in the case as evidence by the other party, should the matter proceed to litigation, in order to gain a more favourable settlement.
 This protection allows parties to make offers and statements that they might otherwise opt against, without such being used against them at any full trial.

 It is important to note that correspondence may often be headed with the words ‘without prejudice subject to costs’.
-In such cases, relevant statements and correspondence may be given in evidence after the main judgment is given in the case when the court is adjudication on costs.
+In such cases, relevant statements and correspondence may be given in evidence after the main judgment is given in the case when the Court is adjudication on costs.

 The exceptions that existed prior to Oceanbulk Shipping are stated below: –

 In simple terms, following certain agreements between the parties (specifically ‘Froward Freight Agreements’) TMT owed at least $40m to Oceanbulk with significant further potential exposure.
 Pursuant to this, the parties decided to enter into negotiations in an attempt to come to a mutually satisfactory resolution.
 Naturally, due to the possibility of matters ultimately ending up before the Court, the parties carried out such negotiations on a without prejudice basis.
 The parties arrived at a settlement and drew up a written agreement recording such.